TWIML/RL_Study_Group/README.md

 | 09/06/20 | Hands on – Use Spinning Up             |                                                                                                                                                                                                           |        |
 | 09/13/20 | Hands on – Use Spinning Up             |                                                                                                                                                                                                           |        |
 | 09/20/20 | Hands on – Use Spinning Up             |                                                                                                                                                                                                           |        |

+## Hands on learning

+- [Halite by Two Sigma Kaggle competition](https://www.kaggle.com/c/halite/overview): Use RL to solve a resource management game.